-In this report, Economist Impact assesses the health, social and economic implications of alternative levels of domestic and international funding for HIV.
+In this report, Economist Impact assesses the social and economic impact of mobilising financial resources towards the HIV response.
 A custom bottom-up excel-based scenario model has been designed and used to estimate the impacts, comparing a business-as-usual scenario to an alternative scenario in which 100% of the funding targets outlined in the 2021 Political Declaration on HIV and AIDS are met.
 This section provides an overview of the methodology used for the quantitative analysis.